Azure/azure-event-hubs-for-kafka/tutorials/connect/README.md

-# Kafka Connect support on Azure Event Hubs
+# Apache Kafka Connect support on Azure Event Hubs

 This document will walk you through integrating Kafka Connect with Azure Event Hubs and deploying basic FileStreamSource and FileStreamSink connectors.